plewis/plewis.github.io/phylogenetics/iqtree.md

 232826.2711
 {% endcomment %}

-You can answer the following question from looking at the text-based depiction of the tree in `turtle.fa.iqtree` or you can download `turtle.fa.treefile` to your laptop and open it in FigTree for a graphical depiction.
+You can answer the following question from looking at the text-based depiction of the tree in `unpart.iqtree` or you can download `unpart.treefile` to your laptop and open it in FigTree for a graphical depiction.
 To see the bootstrap support, type `ufboot` when it asks for `label` upon opening the file, then check the "Branch labels" check box, expand that tab, and specify `ufboot` for "Display".
 When FigTree opens, if there is some information about nodes or edges that is encoded in the tree description, it asks you what you want to call it.
 I told you to call it `ufboot` but you could have typed something else.
 Whatever you type will show up in the "Display" dropdown control.

 > :thinking: What is the ultrafast bootstrap support for this hypothesis in the unpartitioned ML tree?